-The xdmp:default-permissions function returns Ron's default permissions (from the role level in this example) of read and insert capabilities for the engineering role.
+xdmp:default-permissions() returns Ron's default permissions (from the role level in this example) of read and insert capabilities for the engineering role.
 The read, update, and node-update capabilities for the engineering-manager role are then added explicitly as function parameters.

-The xdmp:document-insert() function performs an update (rather than a create) function if a document with the specified document URI already exists.
-Consequently, if Ron calls the xdmp:document-insert() function the second time with the same document URI, the call fails since Ron does not have update capability on the document.
+xdmp:document-insert() performs an update (rather than a create) function if a document with the specified document URI already exists.
+Consequently, if Ron calls xdmp:document-insert() a second time with the same document URI, then the call will fail since Ron does not have update capability on the document.

-Suppose that Ian, of the engineering-manager role, decides to give users of the sales role read permission on the document.
+Suppose that lan, of the engineering-manager role, decides to give users of the sales role read permission on the document.
 (He wisely withholds update or insert capability or there will surely be an explosion of features!)
 The code snippet below shows how to add permissions to a document after it has been created.